ekm507/makenote/README.md

 ## using pip
 easiest way is to install it using pip:

+1. install package
 ```bash
 pip install makenote
 ```

+2. add `~/.local/bin` to path if needed

 ## build for pip